A visa is required. For this, iVisa can assist you by providing the application form that must be presented at the embassy.

 Frequently Asked Questions

-The China Visa Application Form is the first step for getting a Chinese Visa before submitting your documents at your designated Embassy/Consulate.
+The China Visa Application Form is the first step for getting a Chinese Visa before submitting your documents at your designated China Visa Application Center.

-Note: Applicants must go to their designated Embassy/Consulate to continue with their China 10-year Tourist Visa application.
+Note: Applicants must go to their designated China Visa Application Center to continue with their Tourist Visa application.

-NOTE: The applicant must pay the visa cost at the Chinese Embassy/Consulate.
+NOTE: The applicant must pay the visa fee at the Chinese Visa Application Center.

-The cost of the China 10-year Tourist Visa is 140 USD and must be paid by Visa, Marstercard, Money Order or Cashier's Check at the Chinese Embassy/Consulate.
+The China Tourist Visa fee can be paid by Visa, MasterCard, Money Order or Cashier's Check at the Chinese Visa Application Center.

 iVisa charges a service fee with costs that vary according to the processing time selected: